ArkadSt/minecraft-instance-manager-qt/README.md

 # minecraft-instance-manager-qt

-This is the PyQt5 version of the program minecraft-instance-manager. minecraft-instance-manager is the program makes possible to have multiple instances of Minecraft with their own set of mods, resourcepacks, etc.
+This is the PyQt5 version of the program minecraft-instance-manager. minecraft-instance-manager is the program that makes possible to have multiple instances of Minecraft with their own set of mods, resourcepacks, etc.

 ### List of contributors
 ArkadSt - developer